Skip to Content

 • Eating healthy + active living: Create a wellness calendar for your team and communicate important health and wellness dates, programs, and initiatives.

 • Learning a new skill or hobby: Host a monthly show-and-tell with your team to explore new hobbies!
-Do you have an employee that is really into cooking?
+Do you have an employee that’s really into cooking?
 Take the team to a cooking class together to try out a new hobby.
 Plus, it’ll give your team something to taco ‘bout.
 (Sorry not sorry for that pun!) 😊

 • Saving money: Invite your team to participate in a savings challenge — like the popular 52-Week Savings Challenge!